 Conclusion

 While it can be tempting to simply say “no refunds”, laws and best practices generally require some allowance for returns.
 The simplest solution may be to just offer traditional cash or credit refunds.
+However, there are advantages to providing store credit instead.
+These include:

 - No loss of revenue